-While the Council already offers a selection of high quality, value for money services, there are a number of opportunities traded for increasing generate activities to surplus for reinvestment in other vital service.
+While the Council already offers a selection of high quality, value for money services, there are a number of opportunities for increasing traded activities to generate surplus for reinvestment in other vital service.

 Greater analysis and understanding is required of any legal restrictions, the costs base, our unique selling point and the market.